Markets

 Mentioned in this article

-For the full year 2025, UnitedHealth reported revenue of $447.6 billion, representing 12% growth.
-However, its 2026 revenue projection of over $439.0 billion, alongside adjusted earnings anticipated to exceed $17.75 per share, signaled the anticipated downturn.
-CEO Stephen Hemsley stated the firm had "confronted challenges directly" and ended 2025 "as a much stronger company."
+On January 27, UnitedHealth reported full-year 2025 revenue of $447.6 billion, representing a 12% year-over-year increase.
+However, the company simultaneously forecasted 2026 revenue to surpass $439.0 billion, accompanied by adjusted earnings projected to exceed $17.75 per share.
+In prepared remarks, Chief Executive Officer Stephen Hemsley stated the organization had "confronted challenges directly" and concluded 2025 as a "much stronger company."

 Related Articles